qron/ongine/doc/options.md

 #### Description

-Define the wrap filename which will enwrap the rendered template.
+Defines the wrap filename which will enwrap the rendered template.

 To disable wrapping, assign `false` to `options.wrap`, in order to verify condition : `options.wrap === false`